GO Transit fares: Presto cards and contactless credit cards

+E-tickets

+E-tickets can be purchased at tickets.gotransit.com.
+They must be activated on a smartphone to be valid (they cannot be printed).
+Single-ride and return tickets cost the same as a paper ticket.

+Weekend Passes and Weekday Group Passes

+Other than single-ride and return tickets, the GO Transit e-ticketing website also offers One-Day Weekend Passes and Weekday Group Passes, which are valid for unlimited travel to any location on the GO Transit network within the validity period of the ticket, regardless of the origin and destination entered when purchasing the ticket.
+One-Day Weekend Passes are valid for one day on a Saturday, Sunday or statutory holiday for one person.
+Weekday Group passes are valid for one day from Monday to Friday, excluding statutory holidays, for a group of 2-5 people, depending on the type of pass purchased.
+These passes are available online only and must be activated on a smartphone to be valid (they cannot be printed).
+They are not valid on the Union Pearson Express.
+The prices are as follows:

 Fare integration

 GO Transit offers fare integration services with local transit providers, as well as with Via Rail.

 Via Rail integration

 Via Rail offers interline tickets with GO Transit, where passengers may travel on GO Transit trains and connect with Via Rail trains at any GO station also offering Via Rail services (Aldershot GO Station, Brampton GO Station, Georgetown GO Station, Guelph Central GO Station, Guildwood GO Station, Kitchener GO Station, Niagara Falls railway station (Ontario), Oakville GO Station, Oshawa GO Station, St. Catharines railway station, and Union Station) or vice versa on one ticket; the Via Rail ticket acts as a GO transit proof of payment on the GO transit leg.
 Via Rail interline tickets are not valid for GO buses when trains are not running.

 Via Rail also offered the GO-Via Pak, which allowed holders of GO Transit monthly passes or 10-ride tickets (between applicable fare zones) to ride between Union Station and five GO Stations (Aldershot, Brampton, Georgetown, Oakville, Oshawa) on Via Rail trains which stopped at those stations.
 The GO-Via Pak was priced at the difference between 10 adult single fares and the equivalent 10 adult economy fares on Via Rail.
 The GO-Via Pak could not be used with the Presto Card.
-The GO-VIA Pak was no longer sold after December 15, 2012 and was not accepted as of January 1, 2013.
+The GO-VIA Pak was no longer sold after December 15, 2012, and was not accepted as of January 1, 2013.